Massacre on 34th Street

 Massacre on 34th Street was a professional wrestling pay-per-view (PPV) event produced by Extreme Championship Wrestling (ECW).
-It took place on December 3, 2000, from the Hammerstein Ballroom in New York City, and was the second to last pay-per-view from ECW before the promotion closed.
+It took place on December 3, 2000, from the Hammerstein Ballroom in New York City, and was the penultimate pay-per-view event from ECW before the promotion's closure.

+Rhino and Spike Dudley's match for the ECW World Television Championship appeared on the 2012 WWE DVD and Blu-Ray set ECW Unreleased: Vol. 1.

 Background

 The name came from the location of the event, the Hammerstein Ballroom being located on 34th Street in New York.
 It is also a play on words of the film Miracle on 34th Street and a reference to the April 1996 ECW event Massacre on Queens Boulevard.